galaxyproject/galaxy-hub/content/events/2022-10-PSU-Workshop/index.md

 This is an in person workshop.
 We will provide snacks.
 In order to know how much food to order we ask you to [register here](https://forms.gle/uoiVHyknURmBMK5z5).

+*This workshop is sponsored by the [Huck Institutes of the Life Sciences](https://www.huck.psu.edu/) at Penn State.*